ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 between an SPF-Authenticated Identifier and the Author Domain.
 Alternatively, if the Domain Owner wishes to rely solely on SPF, then it can send email messages that have no DKIM-Signature header field that would produce Identifier Alignment between a DKIM-Authenticated Identifier and the Author Domain.
-Neither approach is recommended, however.
+However, it is **RECOMMENDED** that Domain Owners use both DKIM and SPF as underlying authentication mechanisms for DMARC.

 A Mail Receiver implementing the DMARC mechanism gets the Domain Owner's or PSO's published Domain Owner Assessment Policy and can use it to inform its handling decisions